TestRoots/travistorrent-site/page_access.md

 <br>

 ### Live Online Access
 Thanks to Google, we can [provide a BigQuery interface](https://bigquery.cloud.google.com/table/travistorrent-bq:data.2017_01_11?tab=schema) to TravisTorrent.
-Everyone gets a free monthly Terabyte on BigQuery to instantly query it!
+Everyone with a Google account gets a free monthly quota of one Terabyte on BigQuery to instantly start querying TravisTorrent!

-Usage Instructions: After following the above link, please login and authorize via your Google account (there is a free $300 voucher to get started and you require a credit card, but according to Google this is never charged unless explicitly asked for).
+Usage Instructions: After following the above link, please login and authorize via your Google account (a [credit card should not](https://cloud.google.com/blog/big-data/2017/01/how-to-run-a-terabyte-of-google-bigquery-queries-each-month-without-a-credit-card) be necessary).
 If you are not already in the query browser, click on the big red button on the top left that says `Compose Query`.
-You can then input sample queries in SQL syntax and run them via `CTRL+ENTER.
+You can then input sample queries in SQL syntax and run them via `CTRL+ENTER`.
 For example, ``SELECT AVG(tr_duration) FROM [travistorrent-bq:data.2017_01_11]`` computes the average mean build time over all projects.

 ### Offline Access
 We distribute snapshots of our database as compressed SQL and CSV files.
 The SQL is generated from automatically reading in the CSV.